Tealium/tealium-swift/README.md

 ## Change Log

 - 1.0.0 Initial Release
+    - 2.x Swift support.
+In XCode 8, can safely update to syntax 2.3 (no code changes will be suggested + will be usable in a 3.x app)
     - Tealium universal data sources added for all dispatches:
         - event_name (transitionary - will be deprecated)
         - tealium_account